captionpoint/captionpoint-plays/THE-ROOMMATE.md

 ---
 ## ROBYN:
 No no
+16
 ---
 ## ROBYN:
 I've got it.
 (As she sweeps - calmer.)
-Sorry.
-I didn't mean to [snap]
+Sorry I didn't mean to [snap]
 I just didn't want you to get cut.
 ---
 ## SHARON: